LTUC/amman-dotnet-401d2/Curriculum/Class12/Resources/Databases.md

 ## Representation
 We can represent a relational database through an Entity Relationship Diagram.

-### Database Schema
+### Database ERD

-It may be helpful to pull up this article and show the example DB Schema [HERE](https://docs.microsoft.com/en-us/aspnet/core/data/ef-mvc/complex-data-model?view=aspnetcore-2.0)
+It may be helpful to pull up this article and show the example DB ERD [HERE](https://docs.microsoft.com/en-us/aspnet/core/data/ef-mvc/complex-data-model?view=aspnetcore-2.0)

 About halfway down the page is a "complex" ERD model.
 Review it with the class and break it down if possible.

 ### Relations
 1. 1:1
 2. Many:Many
 3. 1:Many
 4. Many:1

 ### Keys
 1. Primary Keys
 2. Foreign Keys
 3. Composite Keys (New!)

 ### Dissect an ERD

 #### Tables
-Each "box" in a schema represents a table in the database.
-With each table you want to identify it's individual properties, and it's relationship to other tables in the schema.
+Each "box" in an ERD represents a table in the database.
+With each table you want to identify it's individual properties, and it's relationship to other tables in the ERD.

 #### Properties
 Within each individual table, properties exist.
 The properties represent the characteristics of the entity you are modeling within the table.
 Each property traditionally is a column header.
 Some properties of a table may be a key that exists in another table, such as a Foreign Key, or Composite Key.
 Each table may also have a unique identifier called a Primary key, usually just named `Id`.